fermano/spring-batch-remote-chunking/README.md

 ### Publishing ChunkRequests and getting ChunkResponses(messagingGateway, masterChunkReplies params)  ###

-To send ChunkRequests from master node, you need to define messagingGateway for publishing it.
+To send ChunkRequests from master node, you need to define mentioned **messagingGateway** bean for publishing it.
 You can do it for example like this:

 ```